liadna1995/Hotel-Reservations-Management/README.md

 # Assignment Description

 Build an Hotel Reservations Management App.
-This app will allows an Hotel Account Manager to add new Hotels with their address and for each a set of Rooms; See all the Hotels on a map; Search for an Hotel by Name and see it's details.
+This app will allows an Hotel Account Manager to add new Hotels with their address and for each a set of Room Types; See all the Hotels on a map; Search for an Hotel by Name and see it's details.

 **Notes:**
 - The links provided in the Tasks section provides general guidance and examples.
-- Please feel free to add any feature or change you like to the data model (e.g. adding new field).
+- Please feel free to add any feature or changes you like to the data model (e.g. adding new field).

 ## Tasks